-PRACE is established as an international not-for-profit association (aisbl) with seat in Brussels.
-It has 25 member countries (October 2012, see here) whose representative organizations create a pan-European supercomputing infrastructure, providing access to computing and data management resources and services for large-scale scientific and engineering applications at the highest performance level.
+PRACE is established as an international not-for-profit association (aisbl) with its seat in Brussels.
+It has 25 member countries (see here) whose representative organisations create a pan-European supercomputing infrastructure, providing access to computing and data management resources and services for large-scale scientific and engineering applications at the highest performance level.
 To find out more about the PRACE organisation go here

 PRACE HPC Access

 - Project Access is intended for individual researchers and research groups including multi-national research groups and can be used for 1-year production runs, as well as for 2-year or 3-year (Multi-Year Access) production runs.